A Majorization-Minimization Gauss-Newton Method for 1-Bit Matrix Completion

 \end{corollary}

 Proofs of \Prop{majorization-general}, \Cor{majorization-logit}, and \Cor{majorization-probit} are in the supplementary materials.
-The two corollaries indicate that both the logistic and probit models lead to MM-updates that require solving a standard low-rank matrix completion problem.
+Combined with the low-rank constraint, these corollaries indicate that both the logistic and probit models lead to MM updates that require solving a standard low-rank matrix completion problem.

 We denote the solution to the problem (\ref{eq:MM-update}) by $\M{\Theta}_{\text{MM}}$.
-We next review how we approximately solve problem (\ref{eq:MM-update}) by a Gauss-Newton strategy.
+We next review how we approximately solve the non-convex problem (\ref{eq:MM-update}) by a Gauss-Newton strategy.